kevinlemaromero/helpdesk-simulation-lab/10-software-deployment/notes.md

 ![PDQ Installation](./screenshots/pdq-install-7.png)
 ![PDQ Installation](./screenshots/pdq-install-8.png)

-6. To temporarily put Server on the network, On Windows Server:
+6. To temporarily put Server on the network and install PDQ deploy, On Windows Server:
 - refresh file explorer and place it on the desktop
 ![PDQ Installation](./screenshots/pdq-install-9.png)